habemus-papadum/pdum_criu/README.md

 ```bash
 uvx --from habemus-papadum-criu pdum-criu doctor
 ```
-Prints a green/red summary so you can fix your environment .
+Prints a green/red summary so you can fix your environment.

-**Note:** Currently uses non-interactive `sudo` and `criu` under the hood

 ### CLI commands